 Registered Apprentices in Advanced Manufacturing

-WHAT FUNDING IS AVAILABLE IN THE SHENANDOAH VALLEY?
+WHAT ASSISTANCE IS AVAILABLE IN THE SHENANDOAH VALLEY?

 How to Begin?

 To create an apprenticeship program or add an occupation to your existing program, SVWDB and partners can provide technical support for program design, instruction alternatives, and enrollment processing.
 Contact a VDOLI office near you or contact SVWDB.

 Notice to RA Sponsors

 NOTICE TO REGISTERED APPRENTICESHIP SPONSORS

 REGISTERED APPRENTICESHIP ELIGIBLE TRAINING PROVIDER OPPORTUNITY

 The Virginia Department of Labor and Industry (DOLI) invites eligible Registered Apprenticeship Sponsors to be included on Virginia’s Eligible Training Provider List (ETPL).
 The ETPL offers eligible Registered Apprenticeship sponsors an opportunity to have their apprenticeship instruction made available as an approved training program and to receive funding that would support the classroom instruction for registered apprentices.
 There is no cost associated with being included on the ETPL and it provides employers another way to connect with potential apprentices.
 The Virginia Department of Labor and Industry wrote a letter of invitation to participate.

 The Virginia Department of Labor and Industry Registered Apprenticeship program currently meets the needs of approximately 2,000 Virginia sponsors (employers) who use custom-designed programs to train their workforce in a variety of occupations, ranging from high tech to highly skilled trades.